pauuser/T-DS/README.md

-# Types and Data Structures'21-22
+# Types and data structures'21-22 assignments

-Repository stores labs for T-DS course in Bauman University.
+This repository contains assignments for "Types and data structures" course in Bauman University.
+Everything is written in pure **С**.

-Language: **C**

-Labs:
+Assignments:

 | №    | Lab                           | Mark |
 | ---- | ----------------------------- | ---- |